TheGhouls/oct/doc/first_project.rst

 Your first project
 ==================

-Once OCT is installed on your system you will have access to several command-line tools to help you using it, write your test or run your project.
+OCT exposes several command-line tools to use it, write your tests or run your project.

-First we gonna use the ``oct-newproject`` command for creating our first project.
+First we're going to use the ``oct-newproject`` command for creating our first project.

 .. code-block:: sh

     oct-newproject my_project_name

-This command will create a folder named ``my_project_name`` containing all the required files for you to start an OCT project.
+This command creates a folder named ``my_project_name`` containing all the required files to start an OCT project.

 Let's take a look at the content of this new folder :